holpunk/aws_sap/hybrid connectivity/aws direct connect.md

         weeks to months for the setting up and there we set up physical fibre connection to aws running at 1 GBPS and 10GBPS connection speed

         Benefits
             private connectivity between aws and your data center / office.

+Private VIF
+    connects to a single vpc in the same aws region using VGW

+public vif
+    can be used to connect to aws services in any region but not using public internet  f